Looking for a gorgeous pewter color?

 I can’t stress enough how much light (or lack of it) can alter the look of any color.

-Revere Pewter: A Great Paint Color For Any Room In Your House
+Revere Pewter: A Great Choice For Any Room In Your House

-As you can see, Benjamin Moore Revere Pewter looked great in this small sitting room.
+As you can see, Benjamin Moore Revere Pewter gave our small sitting area a fresh look.